BPhanuphong/Cat-breed-images-classification/README.md

 ![image](https://user-images.githubusercontent.com/80414593/197320405-00a918ee-5b00-466e-83d5-06c1e3fd59a6.png)

 ## :mage:  Data Augmentation: <a name="augment"></a>
-After we rescale pixel of all images and split in to 3 set, We do the data augmentation on the trian to improve performance and outcomes of the models by forming new and different examples.
-In this process augmented images will be stored as a new train dataset.
-We will augment on train set with 2 medthods as follow:
+After we rescale the pixel of all images and split them into 3 sets, We do the data augmentation on the train to improve the performance and outcomes of the models by forming new and different examples.
+In this process, augmented images will be stored as a new train dataset.
+We will augment on train set with 2 methods as follow:

 1. Augment 2 times on train set with tensorflow.keras.Sequential with layers as follow:
   - layers.RandomFlip("horizontal",input_shape=(img_height, img_width, 3))